article · Which certification is worth it?

 Do not buy CCNP because a list says professional certifications pay more.
 Do not buy it before you know which concentration matches your work target.
 Do not buy it if you cannot explain the difference between CCNA-level fundamentals and professional enterprise network work.

-The captured exam-fee rows alone put CCNP Enterprise at $700 before taxes, training, retakes, renewal, travel, or time cost.
+The listed exam-fee rows alone put CCNP Enterprise at $700 before taxes, training, retakes, renewal, travel, or time cost.
 That may be a good spend for the right person.
 It is an expensive distraction for the wrong one.

 Until that gate clears, this article can show official Cisco facts, BLS/O*NET occupation context, current qualitative employer wording, and AI task-context evidence only.